Altering Party Systems

 Description

-Altering Party Systems supports in part the existing theoretical work, but it also advances new insights.
-The theoretical model pinpoints problems of research design that are hardly addressed in the comparative literature on new political parties.
+Deriving stable hypotheses from a simple theoretical model, the book proceeds to a study of party formation in twenty-two developed democracies.
+New or neglected issues still appear as a driving force in explaining the emergence of new parties, but their effect is partially mediated by institutional factors, such as access to the ballot, public support for parties, and the electoral system.
+The hypotheses in part support existing theoretical work, but in part present new insights.
+The theoretical model also pinpoints problems of research design that are hardly addressed in the comparative literature on new political parties.
 These insights from the theoretical model lead to empirical tests that improve on those employed in the literature and allow for a much-enhanced understanding of the formation and the success of new parties.

 Simon Hug is Assistant Professor of Government, University of Texas at Austin.